refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 -   Authentication, state management, data fetching, and routing come out of the box.
 -   refine is open source, so you don't have to worry about constraints.

-One of refine's core features is its out-of-the-box integration with UI frameworks such as MUI and Ant design.
+One of refine's core features is its out-of-the-box integration with UI frameworks such as Material UI and Ant design.
 We'll look at how to use the latter in this guide.

 ## Project setup

 Before we go any further, let's set up a refine sample CRUD app project and install the required packages using superplate.

 Superplate is a CLI tool for quickly bootstrapping a refine project.
-The tool provides the option of setting up a headless refine project or a project paired with third-party UI libraries such as [Ant design](https://ant.design/) and [Material UI](https://mui.com/).
+The tool provides the option of setting up a headless refine project or a project paired with third-party UI libraries such as [Ant design](https://ant.design/) and [Material UI](https://mui.com/material-ui/getting-started/overview/).
 We'll be using the latter for this tutorial.

 As a first step, run the following command on your command line tool: